-For example, if a community decides that all developments in their area must deliver Green Infrastructure to the Building with Nature Standards, this could become a policy that all developers have to adhere to.
-Similarly, if you wish to avoid development on all traditional orchards in your area, this could also become a policy.
+For example, if a community decides that all developments in their area must deliver high-quality Green Infrastructure to the Building with Nature Standards or a similar standard, this could become a policy that all developers have to adhere to.
+Similarly, if you wish to avoid development on all traditional orchards in your area or on all high opportunity areas of the nature recovery network, this could also become a policy.

 If you are interested in finding out how to influence your Local Development Plan or Neighbourhood we recommend taking the following steps.